Globally recognized faculty

 In recent years, AUA received accreditation from the Western Association of Schools and Colleges (WASC), one of six accrediting agencies recognized by the U.S. Department of Education for the accreditation of institutions of higher education.
 WASC accreditation provides quality control to our academics.
 Additionally, it ensures that credits earned at AUA may be transferred to other accredited universities in the U.S.

-Impact on Armenia And The World
+Impact on Armenia and The World

 The impact of an AUA education is felt far and wide.
 Over 75% of our graduating alumni have remained in Armenia, to develop their professional careers and successfully contribute their talents to initiatives throughout the region.

-Full-need and need-blind admission to AUA
+Full-Need and Need-Blind Admissions to AUA

 AUA has had a long-standing policy, clearly stated to all degree applicants and students, that no qualified student will be denied an AUA education because of financial need.
 That is, we are a “full-need” institution.
 We are also a “need-blind” institution.
 We admit students based on merit alone, without consideration of financial need.
 Only a handful of private institutions of higher education in the U.S. are both full-need and need-blind.